 There are currently three main reports produced (in multiple formats including formatted Excel spreadsheets).

-- Sample report.
-Provides both a high level human readable sample report in text (including any sample metadata) and a tabular report.
-This has the samples as rows, and genus and species as columns, with combined sequence counts as values.
-Includes totals and unclassified counts as additional rows.
+Sample report.
+Table with samples as rows, and genus and species as columns, with combined sequence counts as values.
+Includes a total row, and unclassified counts as additional column.
 Can include sample metadata as additional columns.